usgo/agagd/docs/readme.md

 $ cp local_settings.py.sample local_settings.py
 ~~~

 Edit your `local_settings.py` to match your database settings.
+If you are using sqlite3, you don't need to change anything.

 ~~~
 $ python manage.py syncdb